🔔 HUSHLINGS 🔔

 | Behavioral Notes | Fast, efficient, emotionless, and evidence-disruptive; rarely seen clearly and most often associated with cleanup, concealment, and post-event interference |

 Field Notes: Hushling taxonomy is based less on biology than on function, veil association, and post-event behavior.
 They are best understood as custodial liminal beings whose purpose is concealment rather than direct predation or haunting.
-Stone Orphans are not a separate species, but a failed, hardened, or deliberately sealed Hushling end-state.
+Effigial objects sometimes associated with Hushling activity are believed to be used as containment for non-physical residue left behind after anomalous events.
+This remains unverified.

 III.
 Physical Description